 Peer Review Process

-All new submissions are screened for completeness and adherence to the journal's aims and scope, publication ethics, and instructions for authors.
-Authors are advised to complete the submission checklist to ensure their manuscript is ready.
-Manuscripts may be rejected without peer review if they contain insufficiently original content, plagiarism concerns, methodological flaws, poor English language, or are outside the relevant scope.
-Additionally, incomplete submissions for over 3 months regarding requested corrections or accompanying documents may be rejected.
+Initial Screening: All new submissions are checked for completeness and adherence to the journal's aims and scope, publication ethics, and instructions for authors.
+Authors are encouraged to complete the submission checklist to ensure their manuscript is prepared appropriately.
+Submissions that remain incomplete for over 3 months may be declined; however, authors can resubmit once they have met all the requirements.
+Manuscripts may be rejected without peer review if they lack originality, contain inappropriate or incomplete content, raise ethical concerns (including plagiarism), exhibit methodological flaws, demonstrate poor English grammar or readability, or fall outside the journal's scope or target audience.
+Additionally, manuscripts that primarily report technical or subject-specific content without sufficient medical relevance may also be rejected for publication.

-Manuscripts that pass the initial screening undergo a double-blind peer review process conducted by at least 3 reviewers with no conflicts of interest.
-The editorial decisions for each manuscript (ie, accept, minor revision, major revision, and reject) depend on the reviewers' recommendations and the discretion of the editor-in-chief or an assigned editor.
+Double-Blind Peer Review: Manuscripts that pass the initial screening undergo a double-blind peer review by at least 3 reviewers with no conflicts of interest.
+Editorial decisions (accept, minor revision, major revision, reject) are based on reviewers’ recommendations and the discretion of the editor-in-chief or assigned editor.